dubhater/vapoursynth-nnedi3/readme.rst

     *show_mask*
         If True, the pixels that would be processed with the predictor neural network are instead set to white.

         Default: False.

+    *combed_only*
+        If True, only frames where the ``_Combed`` property is 1 will be processed.
+The rest will be returned unchanged.

+        Default: False.